hebusnimbus/Amazys/README.md

 - [Store.sol](contracts/Store.sol): secondary contract to keep track of a store (owner, products, balance, etc)

 Note that is is important to keep track of the price at the time of purchase, since prices can change overtime.

+Tests are available in the test directory, and should cover each contract functions.